How to Make a Secure Mobile Banking App?

-Now let’s dive into the most common banking activities users expect from m-banking apps.
+Now let’s dive into the most common banking activities users reasonably expect from m-banking apps.

 - Create an account easily and quickly.
 Users prefer to complete the enrollment process from start to finish without even having to set their foot inside a branch.

-- Check an account balance and recent transactions history.
-In the new era of technology, users don’t have to find the ATM to check the balance or ask the paper copy of transactions history in the branch.
+- Check an account balance and recent transaction history.
+In the contemporary era of technology, users don’t have to find the ATM to check the balance, or ask the paper copy of transaction history in the branch.